 Is Life insurance a Capital Gains Tax asset?

-The Capital Gains Tax legislation treats insurance policies as a Capital Gains Tax asset, and the payment of the insurance proceeds as a disposal of the asset.
+The Capital Gains Tax (CGT) legislation treats insurance policies as a Capital Gains Tax asset, and the payment of the insurance proceeds as a disposal of the asset.

 Capital Gains Tax asset a Chose-in-action

 The definition of a Capital Gains Tax asset includes a “chose-in-action”.
 A chose-in-action is a contractual promise to do something or to pay something.
 An insurance policy is a chose-in-action as it is a contractual promise by the insurer to pay the amount insured upon the occurrence of an event (ie. death).
 This asset will be disposed upon the performance of the contract (ie. the payment of the insurance proceeds).
-This results in the disposal of a Capital Gains Tax asset.
+This results in the disposal of a CGT asset.